sini/nixkraken/README.md

 Nixkraken packages are Bash scripts bundled using Nix's `writeShellApplication`, which allows to define their runtime dependencies.
 This approach enables the scripts to be used as Nix packages while also being executable directory, provided all their dependencies are available in the shell environment.

-Packages are exported by the [`default.nix`](./default.nix) file in a dynamic way: adding a directory with a `default.nix` will automatically make a package (named after the directory) available for consumption.
+Packages are exported by the [`default.nix`](./default.nix) file dynamically: adding a directory with a `default.nix` will automatically make a package (named after the directory) available for use.

 > [!NOTE]
 >